 The stress associated with summer heat can have negative, lasting effects on herd performance, health and profitability.
-How you prepare cows for heat stress and the adjustments made to management and feeding practices can help your herd successfully navigate this challenging time period, says Elliot Block, senior manager of technology at Arm & Hammer Animal Nutrition.
-Utilize these tips to minimize the negative impacts of heat stress and maintain performance throughout the hot summer months:
+How you prepare cows for heat stress and the adjustments made to management and feeding practices can help your herd successfully navigate this challenging time period.
+Utilize these eight tips to minimize the negative impacts of heat stress and maintain performance throughout the hot summer months:

 1. Change feeding habits.
 Slowly shift feeding schedules so fresh feed is offered early in the morning and/or late in the evening—the coolest times of the day.
 Feeding when temperatures are highest can reduce dry matter intake (DMI) and cause ration heating, which can cause additional decline in DMI.
 Alongside changes in the feeding schedule, increase frequency of bunk push out/clean out, particularly if feed line soakers are adding moisture to existing feed in bunks.